 The market provides many tools for communicating.
-These include applications for video calls, instant messaging, sharing of documents in real-time, and even for plotting the company calendar.
+These include applications for video calls, instant messaging, sharing documents in real-time, and even plotting the company calendar.

-In terms of tracking and reporting, applications like Trello and Bitrix24 are growing more popular among remote workers.
+Regarding tracking and reporting, applications like Trello and Bitrix24 are becoming more popular among remote workers.

 4. Cultural differences between the home and offshore teams can affect the overall workflow

 Traditional and customary differences among the members of the company are inevitable.
 Managing teams with members who grew up in different environments can affect the dynamics of your workplace.

 A Forbes article discusses the impact of diverse cultures in the workplace and how their flexibility can allow organizations to evolve and adapt to change.

 But with diverse people and minds working, problems such as language barriers, different work approaches, social tensions, and risks of miscommunication can arise.

 Once these differences serve as cultural barriers, they should be immediately acknowledged.
 Even the smallest cultural difference can significantly impact relationships at work – from the basic courtesy practices to how work is done.

 For example, Vietnam scores moderate in terms of language proficiency.
 While this is a great score, Vietnamese locals could not fully understand metaphors and other cultural references.
 This can easily lead to miscommunication.